SteelCompendium/data-md-dse/Bestiary/Dynamic Terrain/Siege Engines/Iron Dragon.md

 stamina: "60"
 size: "2"
 features:
+  - type: feature
+    feature_type: trait
-  - name: Deactivate
+    name: Deactivate
     icon: 🌀
     effects:
       - effect: As a maneuver, a creature adjacent to an iron dragon can make an **Agility test**.
-        t1: The creature accidentally activates the **Gout of Flame** ability.
+        tier1: The creature accidentally activates the **Gout of Flame** ability.
-        t2: The iron dragon is deactivated but the creature is slowed (EoT).
+        tier2: The iron dragon is deactivated but the creature is slowed (EoT).
-        t3: The iron dragon is deactivated and can't be used.
+        tier3: The iron dragon is deactivated and can't be used.
+  - type: feature
+    feature_type: ability
-  - name: Gout of Flame
+    name: Gout of Flame
     icon: 🔳
     keywords:
       - Area
       - Weapon
-    type: Main action (Adjacent creature)
+    usage: Main action (Adjacent creature)
     distance: 8 x 2 line within 1
     target: Each creature and object in the area
     effects:
       - roll: Power Roll + 2
-        t1: 6 damage; A < 0 the target is burning (save ends)
+        tier1: 6 damage; A < 0 the target is burning (save ends)
-        t2: 10 damage; A < 1 the target is burning (save ends)
+        tier2: 10 damage; A < 1 the target is burning (save ends)
-        t3: 13 damage; A < 2 the target is burning (save ends)
+        tier3: 13 damage; A < 2 the target is burning (save ends)
+      - name: Effect
-      - effect: A burning creature takes 1d6 fire damage at the start of each of their turns.
+        effect: A burning creature takes 1d6 fire damage at the start of each of their turns.
 A burning object takes 1d6 fire damage at the end of each round.
 This ability can't be used again until the iron dragon is reloaded.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Reload
+    name: Reload
     icon: ⭐️
     keywords:
       - "-"
-    type: Main action (Adjacent creature)
+    usage: Main action (Adjacent creature)
     distance: "-"
     target: "-"
     effects:
+      - name: Effect
-      - effect: The iron dragon is reloaded, allowing **Gout of Flame** to be used again.
+        effect: The iron dragon is reloaded, allowing **Gout of Flame** to be used again.
 This action can be used only once per round.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Spot
+    name: Spot
     icon: ⭐️
     keywords:
       - "-"
-    type: Main action (Adjacent creature)
+    usage: Main action (Adjacent creature)
     distance: "-"
     target: "-"
     effects:
+      - name: Effect
-      - effect: The next use of **Gout of Flame** gains an edge and has a +10 bonus to ranged distance.
+        effect: The next use of **Gout of Flame** gains an edge and has a +10 bonus to ranged distance.
 This action can be used only once per round.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Move
+    name: Move
     icon: ⭐️
     keywords:
       - "-"
-    type: Main action (Adjacent creature)
+    usage: Main action (Adjacent creature)
     distance: "-"
     target: "-"
     effects:
+      - name: Effect
-      - effect: The iron dragon and the creature using this action move together up to 2 squares
+        effect: The iron dragon and the creature using this action move together up to 2 squares
-        name: Effect
 ~~~